-Programming with Recognized Transmitters
+Programming with a Recognized Transmitter

-A new transmitter can be programmed to the vehicle when there are two recognized transmitters.
+A new transmitter can be programmed to the vehicle when there is one recognized transmitter.

 To program, the vehicle must be off and all transmitters, both currently recognized and new, must be with you.

 - 1. Remove the vehicle key from the recognized transmitter. - 2.
-Place the recognized transmitter(s) in the cupholder. - Remove the key lock cylinder cap on the driver door handle.
-See Door Locks ⇒ 43.
-Insert the vehicle key into the key lock cylinder on the driver door handle, then turn the key counterclockwise to the unlock position five times within 10 seconds.
+Place the recognized transmitter(s) in the cupholder.